Deep Latent Variable Model based Vertical Federated Learning with Flexible Alignment and Labeling Scenarios: Maximizing Conditional Likelihood through Two-Stage Training

-To mitigate this imbalance, we introduce a two-stage optimization process: \begin{itemize} \item Stage 1 - Pretraining with Marginal Likelihood Maximization: To avoid the implicit modeling bias, we first maximize the marginal likelihood $p_{\Theta_g}(\bm{x}^{obs})$ which constitutes the dominant part of the joint likelihood $p_{\Theta}(y, \bm{x}^{obs})$. \item Stage 2 - Training with Conditional Likelihood Maximization: Once $p_{\Theta_g}(\bm{x}^{obs})$ is optimized, we freeze the parameters $\Theta_g$ and proceed to maximize the joint likelihood $p_{\Theta}(y, \bm{x}^{obs})$.
+\paragraph{Two-Stage Training Strategy} To mitigate this imbalance, we introduce a two-stage training process: \begin{itemize} \item Stage 1 - Pretraining with Marginal Likelihood Maximization: To avoid the implicit modeling bias, we first maximize the marginal likelihood $p_{\Theta_g}(\bm{x}^{obs})$ which constitutes the dominant part of the joint likelihood $p_{\Theta}(y, \bm{x}^{obs})$. \item Stage 2 - Training with Conditional Likelihood Maximization: Once $p_{\Theta_g}(\bm{x}^{obs})$ is optimized, we freeze the parameters $\Theta_g$ and proceed to maximize the joint likelihood $p_{\Theta}(y, \bm{x}^{obs})$.
 Since $\Theta_g$ is fixed, this step effectively focuses on maximizing the conditional likelihood $p_{\Theta}(y| \bm{x}^{obs})$, aligning directly with our goal of optimizing conditional predictions. \end{itemize}

 Freezing $\Theta_g$ not only reduces the implicit modeling bias from $p_{\Theta_g}(\bm{x}^{obs})$, but also makes the objective of maximizing $p_{\Theta}(y, \bm{x}^{obs})$ equivalent to maximizing $p_{\Theta}(y| \bm{x}^{obs})$.
 This two-stage approach provides a more focused path towards optimizing the conditional likelihood.
 Moreover, it also has the following important properties.